 Q: Which HCMC Clinics are hospital-based clinics?

-A: All HCMC clinics except the Golden Valley Clinic, St. Anthony Village Clinic, and the Parkside Occupational and Contact Dermatitis Clinic are hospital-based clinic.
+A: All HCMC clinics except the Golden Valley Clinic, Richfield Clinic, St. Anthony Village Clinic, Parkside Occupational and Contact Dermatitis Clinic and the BeWell Clinic are hospital-based clinics.

 Q: How does this affect billing?